fluffy/ietf/rtcweb-sdp/rid/draft-pthatcher-mmusic-rtp-stream-identifier-00.md

 * 1 send stream at max resolution,
 * 1 recv stream at max resolution,
-* 1 recv stream at low resolution,
+* 1 recv stream at low resolution

-and "a=simulcast" attrubute to express the streams using their Payload Types.
+and includes 2 "a=simulcast" lines to identify the simulcast streams with the Payload Types and rid-identifier respectively.

+> Note: The exact rules for the usage of rid framework with simulcast is still a work in progress.

 ~~~~~~~~~~~~~~~~~~
                                     Example 4